On the convergence of data assimilation for the one-dimensional shallow water equations with sparse observations: Sufficient conditions for convergence to true initial condition

 Next, consider the case of two observation points, $N_{\text{obs}}=2$.
 In this case the condition for a non-unique fixed point is

 To satisfy condition (\ref{eq:not_unique2}) we require that $e^{ik2(x_2-x_1)}=1$ or, equivalently,

-Therefore, a sufficient condition for the existence of a unique fixed point corresponding to the true initial condition is that~(\ref{eq:not_unique2}) be not be satisfied for any wavenumber $k$ for which $\hat{g}(k)$ is non-zero.

-Due to assumption~\eqref{eq:fhat} and the form of the gradient expression~\eqref{eq:analytic_grad}, which involves a linear combination of the true initial condition together with its shifted and scaled copies, the Fourier transform of the reconstruction error, $\hat{g}(k)$, will also vanish for $k>k_{\text{max}}$.
-Therefore, we can guarantee that~(\ref{eq:not_unique3}) will never be satisfied provided the spacing of the observation points satisfies
+Therefore, a sufficient condition for the existence of a unique fixed point corresponding to the true initial condition is that~{(\ref{eq:not_unique3})} be not be satisfied for any wavenumber $k$ for which $\widehat{g}(k)$ is non-zero. {Due to assumption~\eqref{eq:fhat} and the form of the gradient expression~\eqref{eq:analytic_grad}, which involves a linear combination of the true initial condition together with its shifted and scaled copies, the Fourier transform of the reconstruction error, $\widehat{g}(k)$, also vanishes for $k>k_{\text{max}}$.
+Therefore, we can guarantee that~(\ref{eq:not_unique3})} {We see that it} is never satisfied provided the spacing of the observation points satisfies

-or, $x_2-x_1 < \lambda_{\text{min}}/2$ where $\lambda_{\text{min}}$ is the smallest ``scale'' of the true initial condition $f$.
+or, $x_2-x_1 < \lambda_{\text{min}}/2$ where $\lambda_{\text{min}}$ is the smallest ``scale'' of the true initial condition {$\phi^{(t)}$}.
 Intuitively, this means that a sufficient condition for convergence to the true initial condition is that the observation points are closer than half the minimum wavelength of the initial condition, which can be interpreted as analogous to the Nyquist criterion.
 Finer scale initial conditions mean the observation points should be closer together.

 The case of more than two observation points, $N_{\text{obs}}\geq3$, is similar to the case of two observation points.
 However, for more than two observation points a sufficient condition for the existence of a unique fixed point is that at least one pair of observation points satisfies relation~(\ref{eq:unique}).
-This is indeed sufficient to ensure condition~(\ref{eq:fp_condition}) is always satisfied since $\left|\frac{1}{N_{\text{obs}}}\sum_{j=1}^{N_{\text{obs}}} e^{i k 2 x_j}\right| = 1$ only if {\em every\/} pair of observation points $(x_i, x_j)$ gives $|e^{i k 2(x_i-x_j)} |=1$.
-We conclude that, in general, if there exists a pair of observation points violating condition~\eqref{eq:unique}, then the Fourier components of the reconstructed initial data $\hat{\phi}$ corresponding to the wavenumbers $k_n = n \pi / (x_2 - x_1)$, $n=1,2,\dots$, will not be reconstructed correctly.
+This is indeed sufficient to ensure condition~(\ref{eq:fp_condition}) is always satisfied since

+only if {\it every\/} pair of observation points $(x_i, x_j)$ gives $|e^{i k 2(x_i-x_j)} |=1$.
+We conclude that, in general, if there exists a pair of observation points violating condition~\eqref{eq:unique}, then the Fourier components of the reconstructed initial data $\widehat{\phi}^{(b)}$ corresponding to the wavenumbers $k_n = n \pi / (x_2 - x_1)$, $n=1,2,\dots$, will not be reconstructed correctly.